django/deps/draft/email-providers.md

 * an optional `"OPTIONS"` dict with additional parameters to use when creating that backend instance

+OPTIONS dict keys must be valid Python identifiers.
+The key `"alias"` is reserved.
+Attempting to include `"alias"` in the OPTIONS dict will raise an `ImproperlyConfigured` error when that provider is first used.

 Lazy strings are not supported for aliases or OPTIONS dict keys.
 (Individual backend implementations determine whether lazy strings are allowed for OPTIONS *values*.)